Is this the worst Glastonbury headline set ever?

 One band.
 A lot of alcohol.
 And a lead singer that has trouble standing up.
 Watch it in horror.

-With Glastonbury making its return for 2019, we've been thinking about who the best headliners have been.
+With Glastonbury making taking a year off in 2020, we've been thinking about who the best headliners have been.
 And occasionally, who were the worst?
 Back in 1981, New Order were THE big act for Glastonbury, and got to grace the Pyramid Stage in a co-headline slot with hippy legends Hawkwind.
 And they played an absolute stinker.

 In those days, booking a band like New Order was quite a coup for the Eavises.
 Having gained huge acclaim as Joy Division, the band had reconvened after the death of singer Ian Curtis and were in the process of recording a debut album under their new name.
 For New Order’s Bernard Sumner, the pressure was on.

 Curtis was a hugely charismatic frontman, and replacing him was a huge task for the guitarist, who now had to sing, play and try and gain acceptance for a whole audience of Joy Div fans who wanted to hear Love Will Tear Us Apart… but weren’t going to get it.